-Learning Outcomes for Ba Program ENQF LEVEL 7) achelor Program Learning Outcomes of Dental Surgery KNOWLEDGE PLO 1 PLO 2 PLO 3 PLO 4 PLO 5 understanding of the discipline, encompas knowledge and conc nd theoretical knowledge as boundaries in a field of was sing a broad and coherent epts, with substantive depts and theoretical concepts ork or t body of √ related fields of work allied knowledge and theo or disciplines and in the o es including related regula nventions case of ✓ compilation of a syst tical approach to the creat ematic and coherent body epts gained from a range o of of √ ✓ · derstanding of critical ana d methods and evaluative iniques lysis, √ , ces of current and new res integration of concepts fro √
+National Standards of Learning Outcomes for Bachelor Program (UAENQF LEVEL 7) Pr Program Learning Outcomes of Doctor of Dental Surgery KNOWLEDGE KNOWLEDGE PLO 1 PLO 2 PLO 3 PLO 4 PLO 5 1.
+Specialized factual and theoretical knowledge and an understanding of the boundaries in a field of work or discipline, encompassing a broad and coherent body of knowledge and concepts, with substantive depth in the underlying principles and theoretical concepts √ 2.
+An understanding of allied knowledge and theories in related fields of work or disciplines and in the case of professional disciplines including related regulations, standards, codes, conventions ✓ 3.
+Understanding of critical approach to the creation and compilation of a systematic and coherent body of knowledge and concepts gained from a range of sources ✓ ✓ 4.
+A comprehensive understanding of critical analysis, research systems and methods and evaluative problem-solving techniques ✓ 5.
+Familiarity with sources of current and new research and knowledge with integration of concepts from outside fields √

 SKILL PLO 1 PLO 2 PLO 3 PLO 4 PLO 5 PLO 6 1.
-Technical, creative and analytical skills appropriate to solving specialized problems using evidentiary and procedural based processes in predictable and new contexts that include devising and sustaining arguments associated with a field of work or discipline ✓ ✓ 2.
-Evaluating, selecting and applying appropriate methods, procedures or techniques in processes of investigation towards identified solutions √ ✓ 3.
+Technical, creative and analytical skills appropriate to solving specialized problems using evidentiary and procedural based processes in predictable and new contexts that include devising and sustaining arguments associated with a field of work or discipline √ √ 2.
+Evaluating, selecting and applying appropriate methods, procedures or techniques in processes of investigation towards identified solutions ✓ ✓ 3.
 Evaluating and implementing appropriate research tools and strategies associated with the field of work or discipline ✓ 4.
-Highly developed advanced communication and information technology skills to present, explain and/or critique complex and unpredictable matters ✓ COMPETENCE Autonomy and responsibility PLO 1 PLO 2 Can take responsibility for developing innovative and advanced approaches to evaluating and managing complex and unpredictable work procedures and processes, resources or learning ✓ 2.
+Highly developed advanced communication and information technology skills to present, explain and/or critique complex and unpredictable matters ✓ COMPETENCE Autonomy and responsibility PLO 1 PLO 2 Can take responsibility for developing innovative and advanced approaches to evaluating and managing complex and unpredictable work procedures and processes, resources or learning √ 2.
 Can manage technical, supervisory or design processes in unpredictable, unfamiliar and varying contexts √ 3.
 Can work creatively and/or effectively as an individual, in team leadership, managing contexts, across technical or professional activities √ 4.
-Can express an internalized, personal view, and accept responsibility to society at large and to socio-cultural norms and relationships ✓ COMPETENCE Role in context PLO 3 PLO 4 Can function with full autonomy in technical and supervisory contexts and adopt para-professional roles with little guidance √ 2.
+Can express an internalized, personal view, and accept responsibility to society at large and to socio-cultural norms and relationships √ COMPETENCE Role in context PLO 3 PLO 4 Can function with full autonomy in technical and supervisory contexts and adopt para-professional roles with little guidance ✓ 2.
 Can take responsibility for the setting and achievement of group or individual outcomes and for the management and supervision of the work of others or self in the case of a specialization in field of work or discipline ✓